dwavesystems/dwave-networkx/docs/reference/algorithms/partitioning.rst

    A 2-partition for a simple graph: the nodes in blue are in the '0' subset, and the nodes in red are in the '1' subset.
-There are no other arrangements with few edges between two equally sized subsets.
+There are no other arrangements with fewer edges between two equally sized subsets.

 .. automodule:: dwave_networkx.algorithms.partition
 .. autosummary::